krthornton/code-challenge/Engineer.Backend.Intern.md

 Be sure to read these instructions completely before submitting your response.

-## Coding Challenge
+## Coding Challenge Description

+Imagine you are on a team tasked with constructing a constellation of microservices for our flagship product Project Ares.
+Existing game functionality allows players to compete in various arenas, called battle rooms, where they are scored on how well they complete various cybersecurity challenges.
-Imagine you are on a team tasked with constructing a constellation of microservices.
-You've been assigned to create a microservice that will handle keeping track of leaderboards for the various battle rooms in Project Ares.
+You've been assigned to create the microservice that will keep track of leaderboards for the various battle rooms in Project Ares.

-Below you will find a set of user stories assigned by your manager.
+Below you will find a set of user stories assigned by your team lead.
+Perform the work necessary to satisfy the requirements of the user stories.

-Please clone this repository and add your code and questionaire responses to your repo.
+In order to complete your challenge, you will need to clone the git repository at <https://gitlab.com/Circadence-Public/code-challenge> and add your solution to the cloned repository.

-When you've completed your challenge, email eng_challenge_help@circadence.com.
-Include in your email:
+When you've completed your challenge, email eng_challenge_help@circadence.com with:

 - your contact information
-- the URL for your git repository.
+- the URL of the git repo containing your solution to the coding challenge.

 Please include in your git repository: